MERRA-2 Data via NASA’s OPeNDAP in the Cloud.#

 datacube has dimensions ['lat[0:1:360]', 'lon[0:1:575]'] , and concat dim: `['time']`

-Explore an Individual Remote#
+Explore an Individual Remote file#

 We create an Xarray dataset for visualization purposes.
 Lets make a plot of near surface Temperature, at a single time unit.